jeffcav/kubernetes-demo/README.md

 Go to the `cluster/` directory and run `vagrant up`.

-Vagrant will provision 2 VMs on your machine: `k8s-master` and `node-1`, and they form a kubernetes cluster.
+Vagrant will provision 2 VMs on your machine: `k8s-control-plane` and `k8s-node-1`, and they form a kubernetes cluster.

-After their creation, to turn on and off the VMs run `vagrant up` and `vagrant off` respectively.
+After their creation, to turn on and off the VMs run `vagrant up` and `vagrant halt` respectively.

-To run commands inside the VMs, run `vagrant ssh k8s-master` or `vagrant ssh node-1`.
+To run commands inside the VMs, run `vagrant ssh k8s-control-plane` or `vagrant ssh k8s-node-1`.

 These VMs will be later used to provision 2 services inside the kubernetes cluster.